stephanrauh/GraalVM-Test/functional-if/README.md

 this trend in any other programming language, with the exception of LISP.

 Many programmers have begun to use streams and optional whenever possible.
 Among other thing, they've started to avoid `if` statements.
-They can be replace with a combination of `Optional.of()`, `filter()`, and `orElse()`.
+They can be replaced with a combination of `Optional.of()`, `filter()`, and `orElse()`.

-It's hard to argue with these programmers.
-I've learned procedural programming decades before learning functional programming, so there's little mental effort to decipher the procedural algorithms.
-The Java weirdness makes is harder for me, still: there are streams, there are optionals, there are predicates, suppliers, consumers, callables, and runnables.
-Other functional don't need all this ceremony, so the Java approach looks odd to me, to the point I use it only when there's clearly an advantage over procedural programming.

-If you're learning Java 8+ as your first programming language, things look different.
-You're using the entire tool set your programming language offers.

-As a result, many programmers passionately embrace precisely the feature I consider odd.
-To them, functional programming adds a lot of expressiveness to the algorithm.

-There's that.
-Beauty lies in the eye of the beholder.
-End of the story.
+Like it or not, that's become a frequent pattern.

-However, my curiosity was piqued when we talked about performance.
+My curiosity was piqued when we talked about performance.
 To me, it's obvious that the Java approach to functional programming costs a lot of performance.
 That's because I know how it's implemented.
 Most programmers disagree.
 So this project runs a couple of benchmarks with different flavors of the same algorithm.